AlexYaroshenko/montblanc/README.md

 - Supports multiple Telegram chat subscribers
 - Shows availability status in the console
 - Handles session expiration gracefully
+- Automatically retries with new API calls when in waiting room
+- Groups availability notifications by refuge
+- Sorts availability dates chronologically
+- Notifies when no dates are found in the response

 ## Prerequisites